schadenfred/proscrypt-koans/README.md

 `$ cd`

-This changes your directory into your home folder.
-Now let's make a new directory inside your home folder called 'work':
+This changes your directory into your home directory.

+Make a new directory inside your home directory called 'work':

 `$ mkdir work`

-To confirm the above command made a work directory in your home folder, request a list of directories:
+Request a list of directories inside your home folder:

 `$ ls`

 You should see output that lists your directories, one of which is the newly created work directory.
-To confirm that there is nothing inside this new directory, enter:
+To see what's inside your work directory, enter:

 `$ ls work/`

 You should see nothing.
 Great.

-Change into the work directory we just made:
+Change into the work directory you just made:

 `$ cd work`

-Make a new directory called 'training,' and change into it.
+Make a new directory called 'training,' and change into it using some combination of the above commands.

-When you can do this command without the terminal barfing:
+When you can enter this without the terminal barfing:

 `$ cd ~/work/training`